etsangsplk/hashgraph-ledger/README.md

 #### JWT `shares` claim name specification

+Stefan Corporation is registering the JWT claim name `shares` to store the amount of shares held by the subscriber with the IETF.

 The claim name `shares` shall be used to specify the amount of shares a stake holder of a company referenced in the `iss` claim is claiming to be owning.
 This value shall only be applicable if the `iss` claim value can be resolved to a host using standard DNS lookup methods and the host provides sufficient information to uniquely identify the legal entity (company) referenced in the `iss` claim.